stepbrobd/router/docs/main.typ

 #slide[
 == Closing remarks

-- Possible to run your own RPKI validator (ROA based and IRR based)
+- Possible to run your own validator (ROA based and IRR based)

 - Plan to write a more generic module to replace `services.bird` and upstream it
   - Proof of concept: `github:stepbrobd/router#nixosModules.alpha`